 Daniel Sosa, a medical marijuana advocate, told council members it's fruitless to approve a ban that won't have any merit, and will likely lead to more lawsuits.

-"If you can't enforce it, why are you going to pass something?"
+can't enforce it, why are you going to pass something?"
 Sosa asked the council.